Clark County, Nevada: Environmental factors

 Clark County has diverse desert flora and fauna, including higher-elevation mountain areas, the desert floor, and the Colorado River/Lake Mead ecosystems.
 Variations in diurnal temperature as well as seasonal swings in temperature create demanding adaptation elements on the species of this county.
 Population expansion, especially since 1970, has placed additional pressure on species in the area.

 Correspondingly, air quality levels prior to the 1960s were in a favorable range, but the proliferation of automobiles with the human population expansion created circumstances where some federal air quality standards were violated starting in the 1980s.

 To plan for the wave of development forecast by 1980, Clark County embarked on a regional environmental impact assessment funded by a federal Section 208 program, with Sedway-Cooke conducting the planning work and Earth Metrics performing environmental analysis.
 This endeavor projected population growth, land use changes and environmental impacts.

 To prevent the loss of federal funds due to unacceptable dust levels in the Las Vegas valley, in 2003 the Nevada Air Quality Management division (under direction of Clark County officials) created the "Don't Be a Dusthole" campaign.
 The campaign successfully raised awareness of dust pollution in the Las Vegas Valley, quantifiably reducing pollutants and preserving ongoing federal funding.

-The Apex Landfill, at 2200 acre, is the nation's largest landfill.
+The Apex landfill, at 2200 acre, is the nation's largest landfill.
 Republic Services owns and operates the landfill.

 Earthquake hazards

-Nevada is the third most seismically active state in the U.S. (after Alaska and California); the United States Geological Survey has estimated that over the next 50 years, Clark County has a 10–20% chance of a (moment magnitude) M6.0 or greater earthquake occurring within 50 km of Las Vegas.
+Nevada is the third most seismically active state in the U.S. (after Alaska and California); the United States Geological Survey has estimated that over the next 50 years, Clark County has a 10–20% chance of a (moment magnitude) M6.0 or greater earthquake occurring within 31 mi of Las Vegas.